What Is Refrigerant and Why Is It Important for An Air Conditioner?

 - Refrigerant leaks must be repaired within 30 days.

-- Only licensed heating, ventilation, and air conditioning (HVAC) companies and technicians can purchase refrigerant.
+- Only licensed heating, ventilation, and air conditioning (HVAC) companies and service professionals can purchase refrigerants.

-- Violation of these and other refrigerant regulations result in harsh punishments from the EPA, including fees of up to $37,500 per day.
+- Violation of these and other refrigerant regulations results in harsh punishments from the EPA, including fees of up to $37,500 per day.

 Check your air conditioner’s exterior component.
 If it lists R22, you’re cooling with an outdated, environmentally hazardous refrigerant.
 The EPA doesn’t require you to upgrade your equipment immediately.
 However, a repair is no longer possible if a refrigerant leak occurs, as R22 is no longer available in the United States.
 Additionally, R22 and R410A are not interchangeable.